What is Tor (The Onion Router) and How to Use Tor to be Anonymous

 - Avoid opening documents downloaded through Tor when you are online.
 Such documents, including DOC or PDF files, may contain hidden elements initiating a communication (for example, automatically trying to load some code or an invisible image outside of the Tor connection).
 This could inevitably expose your true IP address.
 To ensure your online anonymity, open any downloaded items after disconnecting from Tor or, ideally, when you have gone completely offline.

 - Don't use Tor for torrent file-sharing.
-Instead, consider an anonymizing torrent service.
+Instead, consider a VPN for torrenting.

 - Use a different user account or profile on your device when using Tor compared to when conducting your “normal” web browsing.